Oracle SQL (Genius Series Book 21)

 Another ROUND Example

-The TRUNC Command
+The Trunc Command

 Adding Days and Minutes

-How to Get the Difference in Hours
+How To Get the Difference in Hours

 Using Intervals